Salinamalek/cra-deploy/github.md

 git pull origin main
 do this after you merge on github and before you add anything else to your main branch

+to locally delete branch use
+git branch -d <name of branch>
+if you get message that it won't dlete use git branch -D <name of branch>